LCA-ActivityBrowser/activity-browser/README.md

-# Activity Browser - A free and extendable LCA software. #
+# Activity Browser - a graphical interface for Brightway2

-Copyright (c) 2015, Bernhard Steubing and ETH Zurich
+Copyright (c) 2015, Bernhard Steubing and ETH Zurich Copyright (c) 2016, Chris Mutel and Paul Scherrer Institut

 Licensed under the GNU General Public License.

-For more information and documentation: http://activity-browser.readthedocs.org/en/latest/index.html
+Note that this is a *hard* fork of Bernhard Steubing's work, and does not preserve compatibility.